gitony0101/X4DS/HandsOnML2/CH07 Ensemble Learning and Random.md

 ## Random Patches and Random Subspaces

-## Random forests
+### Random forests

+- Random Forests = Bagging + Decision Trees

 A Random Forest is an ensemble of Decision Trees, generally trained via the bagging method (or sometimes pasting).

+The algorithm results in greater tree diversity:
+ - Trades **a higher bias for a lower variance**, generally yielding an overall better model.
+ - Reduce the overfitting by decision trees

 The Random Forest algorithm introduces extra randomness when growing trees; instead of searching for the very best feature when splitting a node, it searches for the best feature among a random subset of features.
-The algorithm results in greater tree diversity, which (again) trades **a higher bias for a lower variance**, generally yielding an overall better model.

-### Extra Trees
+- Extra Trees

 `It is hard to tell in advance whether a RandomForestClassifier will perform better or worse than an ExtraTreesClassifier.
 Gen‐erally, the only way to know is to try both and compare them using cross-validation (tuning the hyperparameters using grid search).`